- 1. What is Instagram algorithm?

 Instagram ranking algorithm is a program that develops itself in response to tons of data, created by users every day.
 It prioritizes posts according to some particular signals, promoting the most relevant ones to the top, while others are placed further down in the user’s feed.

 It isn’t correct to ask: did Instagram change their algorithm in 2020?
-Actually, Instagram updates the process of ranking every second, reacting to the posts and people’s feedback on them.
-To understand the process of ranking more properly, we should consider the history of ranking algorithms in greater detail.
+Actually, the platform updates the process of ranking every second, reacting to the posts and people’s feedback on them.
+To understand the Instagram Algorithm meaning more clearly, we should consider the history of ranking in greater detail.

 What were the main Instagram algorithm changes over the years

 Instagram didn’t rank the first posts anyhow in the newsfeed: it showed them according to the time of publication.
-Everything changed when both Instagram and Facebook (which now owns Instagram and passes on its algorithms) became flooded with unappropriate, useless and irrelevant content.
+Everything changed when both IG and Facebook (which now owns IG and passes on its algorithms) became flooded with unappropriate, useless and irrelevant content.

 Facebook first attempted to range content according to its relevance in 2009.
 It happened because some posts gained many likes, but were of low quality and didn’t provide users with important information.
 The first Facebook ranking algorithm was called EdgeRank and measured three parameters: User Affinity, Content Weight, and Time-Based Decay.

 Facebook used more than 100000 different ranking parameters in 2013 and Instagram, in theory, inherited them.
 EdgeRank retreated a little bit, but still was the basis for all the algorithms that followed.
 Parameters below were valuable for ranking posts higher during these years: